 Those foreign members who could get along well with local hosts adopted new linguistic and behavioural patterns, whereas those who could not adjust were called ‘loiterers’ because of their visibly distinct behaviour and were considered a security threat.
 They were more likely to return to their home countries.

-Resilience to Incarceration Stress
+Resilience to incarceration stress

-Incarceration stress appeared to be most challenging for terrorists.
+Incarceration stress appeared to be the most challenging for terrorists.
 In previous research, terrorists contended that torture in prisons led to mental illness and suicide due to suffering; thus, they preferred to be killed rather than captured.
 Osama bin Laden criticised such an attitude as he believed that capture could be avoided with proper behaviour modifications.

-Al-Qaeda tried to improve resilience to incarceration stress through conducting captive training, maintaining communication with imprisoned members, paying ransom to release them, and financially supporting their family members.
+Al-Qaeda tried to improve resilience to incarceration stress through conducting captive training, maintaining communication with imprisoned members, paying a ransom to release them, and financially supporting their family members.
 While in prison, al-Qaeda members were encouraged to use their time for self-reflection and to strengthen themselves with faith.

 Prison programmes that aimed to ‘deradicalise’ and ‘disengage’ terrorists appeared futile, at least in Egypt, Libya, and Saudi Arabia, as al-Qaeda members either tried to deceive the authorities through abiding by conditions of programmes to be released or openly opposed such programmes.
 Once released, most members returned to terrorist activity.